 How to be environmentally conscious without sacrificing convenience

-In the United States alone, more than 30 million tons of plastic are thrown away each year – that’s about 20 pounds per person every month!
-Worldwide consumption of plastic doubled from 20 million tons in 1980 to 40 million tons in 2013.
+In the United States alone, more than 30 million tons of plastic are thrown away yearly – that’s about 20 pounds per person every month!
+Worldwide plastic consumption doubled from 20 million tons in 1980 to 40 million tons in 2013.
 And even though recycling reduces greenhouse gas emissions by at least 35%, only about 10% of plastics are recycled worldwide (and only 9% in the U.S.).
 That means up to 90% of all plastic products will never decompose.

 What about living a greener lifestyle?

 Recycling clothes is a great way to reduce your carbon footprint and save money.
-You can also limit your use of chemical fertilizers by composting household food waste.
+Above all, you can also limit your use of chemical fertilizers by composting household food waste.
 Additionally, driving less, using energy-efficient appliances, and eating organic foods are all great ways to live a greener lifestyle.

 WE CAN DO IT!

 We can no longer afford to ignore the problem of pollution.
 It’s time to act and demand change.
-Write to your representatives, support businesses that are working to reduce their environmental impact and make an effort to reduce your own pollution footprint.
-Together, we can make a difference.
+Write to your representatives, support businesses that are working to reduce their environmental impact, and make an effort to reduce your own pollution footprint.
+Together, we can make a difference.-MM

 Thank you for reading!